SylviaOne/Repo-hub/README.md

-## I wanted to be a tailor but I didn't suit the job
+## Why did the barber win the race?
+He took a short cut.